vegaprotocol/networks/mainnet1/data-node-run/README.md

 - The fields for starting from network-history 0 are in the `tendermint_config_overrides_network_history.toml`

+Update data-node config:

+- The fields for starting from block 0 are in the `datanode_config_overrides_block_0.toml`
-Update data-node config.
-The fields you have to update are in the `datanode_config_overrides.toml`
+- The fields for starting from network-history 0 are in the `datanode_config_overrides_network_history.toml`

 ### 7. Start the postgresql